govuk-one-login/ipv-cri-cic-front/README.md

 # Browser tests

 Browser based tests can be run against a deployed API stack using the CIC-IPV Stub.
-To run the tests make sure you have both the CRI_F2F_API_URL & IPV_STUB_URL params in your.env file and then run `npm run test:browser:ci:local`
+To run the tests make sure you have both the CRI_F2F_API_URL & IPV_STUB_URL params in your.env file and then run `npm run test:browser:local`

 This will run browser tets against your local changes

 These tests are written using [Cucumber](https://cucumber.io/docs/installation/javascript/) as the test runner and [Playwright](https://playwright.dev/) as the automation tool.
 They also follow the [Page Object Model](https://playwright.dev/docs/test-pom) for separation of concerns.

-They can be run by using:

-`yarn run test:browser`

 ## Using mocked scenario data